jonathonthill/MMAPPR2/README.md

 MMAPPR2 maps mutations resulting from pooled RNA-seq data from the F2 cross of forward genetic screens.
-Its predecessor is described in a paper published in Gennome Research (Hill et al. 2013).
+Its predecessor is described in a paper published in Genome Research (Hill et al. 2013).
 MMAPPR2 accepts aligned BAM files as well as a reference genome as input, identifies loci of high sequence disparity between the control and mutant RNA sequences, predicts variant effects using Ensembl's Variant Effect Predictor, and outputs a ranked list of candidate mutations.